careychow/libIEC61850/README.md

 README:
 -------

-This file is part of the documentation of libiec61850.

 Build Status:
 - [![Build Status](https://travis-ci.org/careychow/libIEC61850.png?branch=master)](https://travis-ci.org/careychow/libIEC61850)

+This file is part of the documentation of libiec61850.
+More documentation can be found online at http://libiec61850.com or in the provided doxygen documentation.

 Content:
 - Overview
-- Building and running the example server
+- Building and running the examples
+- Installing the library and the API headers
 - Building on Windows with GOOSE support
-- Implementing your own IEC61850 MMS devices
+- Building with the cmake build script

 Overview
 ---------

 libiec61850 is an open-source (GPLv3) implementation of an IEC 61850 client and server library.
-It is implemented in C to provide maximum portability.
+It is implemented in C (according to the C99 standard) to provide maximum portability.
 It can be used to implement IEC 61850 compliant client and server applications on embedded systems and PCs running Linux and Windows.
-Included is a set of simple example applications that can be used as a starting point to implement your own IEC 61850 compliant devices or to communicate with IEC 61850 devices.
+Included is a set of simple example applications that can be used as a starting point to implement own IEC 61850 compliant devices or to communicate with IEC 61850 devices.

-The library implements parts of the IEC 61850 specification on top of the MMS mapping.
-It provides the MMS protocol stack on top of TCP/IP.

-The goal of this project is to provide an implementation that can run on memory constrained microcontrollers.
-But currently the library only runs on embedded linux systems as well as Desktop PCs running Linux or Windows.

 Building and running the examples
 ----------------------------------------